samo-L-B/settings-dotfiles/README.md

 ## PowerShell settings
 ![Powershell](https://cdn.icon-icons.com/icons2/2248/PNG/512/powershell_icon_136294.png)

-Welcome to my personal PowerShell profile repository! 🎉 This collection of PowerShell scripts is designed to bring LAX personaltouch to the Powershell and enable quick access to the most important features of the Internet.
+Welcome to the underlying personal PowerShell profile repository for all LAX devices!
+This collection of PowerShell scripts is designed to bring personaltouch to the Powershell and enable quick access to the most important features of the Internet.
+Most importantly, it helps us to go mentally to the first SEARCH respectively RESEARCH function.

 ### Features